conan7882/CNN-Visualization/class_activation_map/README.md

 <!--- This implementation has been tested on MNIST and Caltech-256 dataset, and can be tested on your own dataset as well.-->

-- This implementation has been tested [Caltech-256](http://www.vision.caltech.edu/Image_Datasets/Caltech256/) dataset, and can be tested on your own dataset as well.
+- This implementation has been tested on [Caltech-256](http://www.vision.caltech.edu/Image_Datasets/Caltech256/) dataset, and can be tested on your own dataset as well.

 ## Requirements
 - Python 3.3+